 Our cost of sales is comprised of expenses relating to the manufacture of our products in addition to the costs of our support services.
-Manufacturing cost of sales includes payments made to our suppliers for raw materials and payments made to machine shops for the manufacture of product components and finished assemblies and costs related to our employees that perform quality control analysis, assemble and test our products.
-In addition, Repeat Precision operates manufacturing facilities with supporting personnel in Mexico, which has allowed us to reduce our costs for certain product categories.
+Manufacturing cost of sales includes payments made to our suppliers for raw materials and payments made to machine shops for the manufacturing of product components and finished assemblies and costs related to our employees that perform quality control analysis, assemble and test our products.
+Our strategic 50% purchase of Repeat Precision has allowed us to reduce our costs for certain product categories.
 We review forecasted activity levels in our business and either directly procure or support our vendors in procuring the required raw materials with sufficient lead time to meet our business requirements.
 We obtain certain chemicals utilized in our tracer diagnostics services business from suppliers in China, with such chemicals subject to a 25% tariff, which increases our cost of sales.
-In addition, we are monitoring prices for certain raw materials, including steel, chemicals and purchased components, which increased during 2021, with such increases continuing into 2022, made worse by the impacts resulting from Russia's continuing invasion of Ukraine.
-While we strive to pass through some of the increases in raw material and component costs to our customers, we are not always able to do so and, if we can, there may be a time delay before we are able to pass through these costs.
-Cost of sales for support services includes compensation and benefit-related expenses for employees who provide direct revenue generating services to customers in addition to the costs incurred by these employees for travel and subsistence while on site.
-Cost of sales includes other variable manufacturing costs, such as shrinkage, obsolescence, revaluation and scrap related to our existing inventory and costs related to the chemicals and laboratory analysis associated with our tracer diagnostics services.
+In addition, we are monitoring prices for certain raw materials, including steel, chemicals and purchased components, which have increased during 2021, with such increases continuing into 2022, made worse by the impacts resulting from Russia's continuing invasion of Ukraine.
+While we strive to pass through some of the increases in raw material and component costs to our customers, there can be no assurance that we will be able to do so and there may be a time delay before we are able to pass through these costs.
+Cost of sales for support services includes compensation and benefit-related expenses for employees who provide direct revenue generating services to customers in addition to the costs includes other variable manufacturing costs, such as shrinkage, obsolescence, revaluation and scrap related to our existing inventory and costs related to the chemicals and laboratory analysis associated with our tracer diagnostics services.

 Our SG&A expenses are comprised of compensation expense, which includes compensation and benefit-related expenses for our employees who are not directly involved in revenue generating activities, including those involved in our research and development activities, as well as our general operating costs.
 These general operating costs include, but are not limited to: rent and occupancy for our facilities, information technology infrastructure services, software licensing, advertising and marketing, third party research and development, risk insurance and professional service fees for audit, legal and other consulting services.
-Our SG&A expenses also include litigation expenses and provisions for doubtful accounts.
+Our SG&A expenses also include severance expenses, litigation expenses and provisions for doubtful accounts.

 During 2021, we began to experience tight labor conditions which has led to increased employee turnover, delays in filling open positions and labor cost inflation, which impacts both our cost of sales and our SG&A expenses.
-This labor cost inflation, which has continued into 2022, has resulted in increases in salaries, hourly pay rates and benefit costs.
+This labor cost inflation, which has continued into 2022, resulted in increases in salaries, hourly pay rates and benefits costs.

-The percentage of our operating costs denominated in Canadian dollars (including cost of sales and SG&A expenses but excluding depreciation and amortization expense) approximated 22% and 23% for the three months ended June 30, 2022 and 2021, respectively, and approximated 28% and 25% for the six months ended June 30, 2022 and 2021, respectively.
+The percentage of our operating costs denominated in Canadian dollars (including cost of sales and SG&A expenses but excluding depreciation and amortization expense) approximated 32% and 27% for the three months ended March 31, 2022 and 2021, respectively.